ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {PANEL: Convert and Use Date/TimeOnly Without Affecting Your Existing Data}

-[Static indexes](../../indexes/map-indexes) can process calculations on existing data and enable you to rapidly query it without changing your data.
+It is possible to covert via patch or query, but it is far more efficient to do so in a [static index](../../indexes/map-indexes).

+   * Patch changes your existing data, which may cause problems with existing logic that uses that data.
+   * Queries become slow if they are defined with demanding processes.
+     Also, queries will need to process all of your data every time.
+   * [Static indexes](../../indexes/indexing-basics) process new data in the background, including calculations and converstions to Ticks or to Date/TimeOnly values, so that the data is ready at query time when you [query the index](../../indexes/querying/basics#example-iv---querying-a-specified-index).
+       * These indexes do all of the calculations on the entire dataset defined the first time they run, and then they only need to process changes in data, which is far less expensive than running the calculations on the entire dataset each time with a query.

 {INFO: Ticks}
 To be able to use ticks with DateOnly or TimeOnly, you must create a **static index** that computes the conversion.

-An auto-index will not convert DateOnly or TimeOnly into ticks, but will be able to convert data to strings.
+An auto-index will not convert DateOnly or TimeOnly into ticks, but will be data as strings.
-You can also compare strings, though comparing ticks is usually much faster.
+You can also compare strings, though comparing ticks is usually much faster and a static index needs to be used to do so.
-The index orders the strings according to the first digits, then the second, and so on.
+Strings can be ordered according to the first digits, then the second, and so on (Radix Sorting).

 {INFO/}

-The index must be declared as DateOnly or TimeOnly.
+The index must have a field that declares the type as DateOnly or TimeOnly.

 {CODE DateAndTimeOnlyIndexSample@ClientApi/HowTo/UseTimeOnlyAndDateOnly.cs /}